Once upon a time in Colombia, the wife of an army general taught an anarchist punk the true meaning of peace.

 Then I got to know Doña Sandra Henao, a dedicated volunteer at the Military Hospital in Bogota and the wife of a prominent army general, a professional militarist.

 While I was reporting on the war, Mrs. Henao was holding the hands of soldiers in shock because their legs had just been blown off by a FARC landmine.

 Mrs. Henao is a god-fearing paisa and an active supporter of Colombia’s armed forces, pretty much my polar opposite, you would say.

-I contacted her after reading a column — I forgot in which newspaper — in which Doña Sandra expressed the joy she felt the day the hospital chief informed her that for the first time since forever no injured soldiers had come in, primarily as a consequence of a peace deal with the violent Communist rebel group.
+I contacted her after reading a column — I forgot in which newspaper — in which Doña Sandra expressed the joy she felt the day the hospital chief informed her that for the first time in decades no injured soldiers had come in, primarily as a consequence of a peace deal with the violent Communist rebel group.

-Her article had moved me greatly and fortunately she gave me permission to reproduce the article in English and I published it on Colombia Reports.
+Her article moved me greatly.
+Fortunately she gave me permission to reproduce the article in English and I published it on Colombia Reports.